What is the Cost of Living in Berlin: Includes Monthly Expense Breakdown for 2024

 Related Guide: Moving to Germany and want to know how to convert a foreign driver’s license to a German driving license?
 Find out how in our step-by-step Driver’s License in Germany Conversion guide.

-Personal Liability and Contents Insurance in Germany
+Personal Liability and Contents Insurance

 Personal liability insurance is one of the most important insurances to get when moving to Germany.
 It’s second only to mandatory health insurance.
 It covers you if you harm another person physically or damage their property in any way.